 IONICONs part in IMPACT

-IONICON will recruit one ESR and be the host for various seconded ESRs from other beneficiaries of the IMPACT network.
+IONICON has recruited one ESR and be the host for various seconded ESRs from other beneficiaries of the IMPACT network.
 We will provide excellent research opportunities to all ESRs at our premises by giving them access to the latest instrumental developments in PTR-MS and novel add-ons.
+Moreover, we have already been host of a dedicated comprehensive "hands-on" PTR-MS training event for ESRs.
 Within WP3 the recruited ESR will, in tight collaboration with our analytical experts, develop and exploit methods for increased selectivity in PTR-MS. Thus, in combination with the intensive and diversified training within IMPACT, the ESR will be able to complete an outstanding PhD and become a distinguished researcher.

 |Name||Ion–Molecule Processes for Analytical Chemistry Technologies|

 |Type of funding||European Project, H2020-MSCA-ITN-2015, GA no.: 674911|